rahulshah63/Big-Data-Science/command.md

 ```

 Now you can write message to Kafka broker/server from producer and it will be reflected to consumer since we have one consumer connected.

-> **_Note :_**
-> In kafka, basically one partitioned can only be allocated to one consumer since Kafka is built to support both the feature like queue and pub/sub.
->
-> If another consumer have to access the data from same partition, it has to use another consumer group.